gungne/qbb2016/README.md

 Fall 2016 - AS.020.607 - Quantitative Biology Bootcamp
 ======================================================

+Updated ageneda and additional information will be posted at: http://bxlab.github.io/cmdb-bootcamp/

 ### Details and Logistics

 - Five day intensive bootcamp geared towards getting everyone up to speed with basic computational skills